Alkane: Linear alkanes

-Straight-chain alkanes are sometimes indicated by the prefix "n-" or "n-"(for "normal") where a non-linear isomer exists.
+Straight-chain alkanes are sometimes indicated by the prefix n- (for "normal") where a non-linear isomer exists.
 Although this is not strictly necessary and is not part of the IUPAC naming system, the usage is still common in cases where one wishes to emphasize or distinguish between the straight-chain and branched-chain isomers, e.g., "n-butane" rather than simply "butane" to differentiate it from isobutane.
 Alternative names for this group used in the petroleum industry are linear paraffins or n-paraffins.

-The first six members of the series (in terms of number of carbon atoms) are named as follows:
+The first eight members of the series (in terms of number of carbon atoms) are named as follows: